Abhaya Induruwa: Professional career

+The British Computer Society Sri Lanka section honoured Prof Induruwa by awarding the NBQSA National ICT Lifetime Achievement Award in October 2024 in recognition and appreciation of the yeomen services rendered for the development of the ICT industry in Sri Lanka.

-Prof Induruwa served on the Internet Hall of Fame Advisory Board from 2016 until 2018.
+Prof Induruwa is the founding honorary treasurer of the British Computer Society Specialist Group in Cybercrime Forensics which was founded in 2008.
+He served in this capacity for 10 years until 2018.
+He served on the Internet Hall of Fame Advisory Board from 2016 until 2018.
 From 2016 to 2019 he served as a Member of the General Assembly of the European Cybercrime Education and Training Group (ECTEG) of the Europol.
 In 2018 he served as an Expert on Cybercrime to the United Nations Office on Drugs and Crime (UNODC) on their Education for Justice (E4J) project.
 In 2019 he served as an Expert to the Belgian Federal Science Policy Office (BelSPO) to evaluate project proposals under BRAIN-BE 2.0 (Belgian Research Action Through Interdisciplinary Networks).